"The Trail of Life in the Middle Years"

-After the Day of Broken Glass (Kristallnacht) in Germany (Nov.
-9 & 10, 1938), a special refugee division of AFSC was established.
+After the Day of Broken Glass (Kristallnacht) in Germany (November 9 and 10, 1938), a special refugee division of AFSC was established.
 Three men were chosen to analyze the situation in Germany.
-These were Rufus M. Jones, D. Robert Yarnall, a businessman, and George Walton, principal of George School.
+These were Rufus M. Jones; D. Robert Yarnall, a businessman; and George Walton, principal of George School.
 Discretion was overturned by a newspaper account of their venture.
 The AFSC had already opened a refugee center in Berlin.
 The three men visited Jewish leader Wilfred Israel who reiterated that emigration was vital, much more so than food relief.
 They saw Consul General Raymond Geist who promised to assist them.
 They saw Myron Taylor, head of the Intergovernmental Committee on Refugees in London, who agreed with their plan.
 Geist arranged for their meeting with assistants of Heydrich, the real head of the Secret Police and “hangman” in charge of Dachau.
 After their presentation, the assistants conferred with Heydrich and he granted them investigation of “sufferings of Jews and to bring such relief as they see necessary.”
 Unfortunately, their effort brought no such results.

 In 1947, General Meeting between the Hicksite and Orthodox branches of Quakers was established.
-Already the meetings had united their committees on peace, social order, race relations, but not discipline or finance.
+Already the meetings had united their committees on peace, social order, and race relations, but not discipline or finance.

 In 1948, Jones organized a meeting of religious Christian leaders who would communicate with Palestinian religious leaders to somehow call an end to the fighting in the Middle East.
 An appeal was signed and sent to the Chief Rabbi of Jerusalem and head of the Supreme Moslem Council The former answered with approval; the latter thought the appeal was pro-Jewish.

 Before his death in 1948, a Rufus Jones chair of philosophy and religion was established at Haverford.
-Among his numerous achievements were the publication of more than 50 monographs; within 7 years of his death, the Hicksite and Orthodox Quaker branches in Philadelphia Yearly Meeting achieved unification.
+Among his numerous achievements were the publication of more than 50 monographs; within seven years of his death, the Hicksite and Orthodox Quaker branches in Philadelphia Yearly Meeting achieved unification.